 - Run the test to capture end-to-end comparison snapshots.
 These shots highlight the areas with bugs that need to be changed.

-- This scalable tool alleviates team-based testing as it allows the user to inform about the error via notifications and comments.
+- This scalable tool alleviates team-based testing by allowing the user to inform about the error via notifications and comments.

 What Does Percy Bring in for Developers?

 - Flawless Check – Percy is customized to take DOM snapshots of the app that captures every visual component that needs to be changed.

 - Tailored Control – It allows developers a custom-built setup where developers can easily introduce new changes across different browsers according to varying screen sizes.